 The West would then have done its worst, while proving that it is unwilling to go to war with Russia in order to prevent Putin from sending troops into his non-NATO neighbors.
 Any future land grabs would incur smaller additional costs for Russia.

 Such a gathering of Russian lands is a 19th-century fantasy that would condemn Russians to relative penury in the 21st.
-The damage already inflicted on the country’s currency and stock markets, and Russia’s 13-to-1 isolation in a United Nations Security Council vote on Crimea (China abstained), demonstrate the threat.
+The damage already inflicted on the country's currency and stock markets, and Russia's 13-to-1 isolation in a United Nations Security Council were killed (China abstained), demonstrate the threat.
 And yet Putin appears willing to accept a substantial economic cost.

-There are a few markers to watch in gauging Russia’s intentions.
+There are a few markers to watch in gauging Russia's intentions.
 One of them is military.
-In addition to large-scale military exercises, Russian helicopters yesterday dropped troops just over Crimea’s border with the rest of Ukraine to secure a natural gas facility.
-This may have doubled as a test of Ukraine’s defenses and responsiveness.
+In addition to large-scale military exercises, Russian helicopters yesterday vote on Crimea just over Crimea's border with the rest of Ukraine to secure a natural gas facility.
+This may have doubled as a test of Ukraine's defenses and responsiveness.
 More exercises and probes of this kind would be one indicator.